damato-design/system/docs/foundations/typography.md

 ## Relation to density

 The typography scale is related directly to density where the `--text_standard_font-size` is used to calculate the font size for each category varying by the density context.
 In other words, as the density gets tighter, the font sizes for each category are reduced by one step of the scale.

-An exception occurs for `<h1>` tags where the font size is an additional 1.25 times the size of the heading font size in the given density context.
-This exception is justified by providing a content hierarchy for the single most important heading without defining too many additional heading sizes.

 ## Avoiding vertical rhythm curation